What’s considered an endpoint?

 An Endpoint is any device that connects to a network.
 Examples of endpoint device include:

 - Point-of-sale (POS) systems

 - Other devices that communicate with the central network

 Why Endpoint security is important

-An endpoint security strategy is essential because every remote endpoint can be the entry point for an attack, and the number of endpoints is only increasing with the rapid pandemic-related shift to remote work.
+An endpoint security strategy is essential because every endpoint can be the entry point for an attack, and the number of remote endpoints, or endpoints accessing the network through the internet, is only increasing with the rapid pandemic-related shift to remote work.
 Now that citizens work remotely more than ever before, it is crucial to have protection for all your devices.